 Myth 1: Social Anxiety is Just Being Nervous

-It is a fact that social anxiety brings with it a variety of symptoms and this can include a feeling of nervousness.
-If you are suffering from social anxiety you may experience cognitive, emotional, physical and behavioural problems when you are in the social situation that is affecting you.
+It is true that social anxiety brings with it a variety of symptoms and this can include a feeling of nervousness.
+If you are suffering from social anxiety you may experience cognitive, emotional, physical and behavioural problems when you are in a social situation that is affecting you.

 Myth 2: Social Anxiety is a Problem That You Have to Live With

-It is a fact that social anxiety can become so intense that some people cannot work or even leave the house.
-Some people who suffer with social anxiety can function well in general and it is just a specific fear that gets in the way.
+Social anxiety can become so intense that some people cannot work or even leave the house.
+Some people who suffer from social anxiety can function well in general and it is just a specific fear that gets in the way.
 Social anxiety is not a situation that someone has to live with.
 With effective treatment such as CBT or medication, social anxiety can be overcome.
 Everyone has the potential to live their life free from fear.

 Myth 3: Social Anxiety is the Same as Shyness

 Social anxiety and shyness are similar, but they are not the same thing.
 Social anxiety involves feelings of fear about social situations but it doesn’t always involve withdrawing from these situations.
 Some people might appear to be outgoing but are very good at hiding their inner feelings of anxiousness.
 Whereas people who are shy will tend to withdraw from social situations.
 People who are shy always experience social anxiety, but those who have social anxiety don’t always appear to be shy.